english-blog/english-blog.github.io/_posts/2024-02-13-why-do-i-have-to-use-my-willpower.md

 **Start** - diet, exercise, finish the courses and books (quite a lot)
 **Stop** - cigarettes, alcohol

 The plan of action is simple.
-Make the decision to change and stick to it.
+Decide to change and stick to it.
 If there is an impulse against your decision, use your willpower to stick to the decision.

 Is it really that simple?